farmera/sare_grant/study_results_balloons.md

 A disadvantage of traditional methods such as planes and satellites is their high flight and relatively low resolution.
 A key advantage of such methods is their coverage.
 While the goal in aerial imaging is to get as high as possible without sacrificing resolution, the tension between height and resolution is a complex one.
-The high peformer when it comes to altitude is a satellite.
+The high flyer when it comes to altitude is the orbiting satellite.

 ![](img/pixel-sizes.png)
 ###### Figure 4.
 Relative pixel dimension depending on satellite image source provider.